-Commencement is the ceremony on the day your degree is conferred.
-The date of commencement is your graduation date, but this may not necessarily be the date that your graduation will be officially posted by the Office of the Registrar.
+Commencement is the ceremony to celebrate graduation.
+The date of commencement is not necessarily your graduation date, and this is usually not the date that your graduation will be officially posted by the Office of the Registrar.
 More information on commencement ceremony can be found on thepage.

 4. What do you mean by graduation posting?
 How does this affect recommendation for certification?